stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 change `minSeqAge` and `minSeqLedgerGap` to zero.

 1. Submit most recent D_i
+2. Modify the most recent P_i `minSeqAge` and `minSeqLedgerGap` to zero
+3. Resign and exchange the modified P_i
+4. Submit modified P_i
-2. Modify the most recent C_i `minSeqAge` and `minSeqLedgerGap` to zero
+5. Modify the most recent C_i `minSeqAge` and `minSeqLedgerGap` to zero
-3. Resign and exchange the modified confirmation transaction C_i
+6. Resign and exchange the modified C_i
-4. Submit modified C_i
+7. Submit modified C_i

 #### Uncoordinated Close